Nikita Koloff interview Ivan Drago

-Koloff who had no background in any form of wrestling was quickly ushered into the business after a five-minute call with Jim Crockett where Koloff tried to make it clear he had no experience in the business to Crockett:
+Koloff, who had no background in any form of wrestling, was quickly ushered into the business after a five-minute call with Jim Crockett where Koloff tried to make it clear he had no experience in the industry to Crockett:

-“‘Mr. Crockett, you understand I have no amateur wrestling background, I have no professional training, zero, nada, nothing.’
+“‘Mr. Crockett, you understand I have no amateur wrestling background, no professional training, zero, nada, nothing.’